HimJ379PRO/Divvy-Bikes---BI-Project/README.md

 I used Python (pandas) to check the data for its structure, variables, and missing values.
 The data would be checked for incorrect/invalid values and the issues would be fixed in PostgreSQL in stage 2 data preparation.

-The Python code for stage 1 data preparation can be viewed here - [Python Notebook](Data_Prep.ipynb)
+The Python code for stage 1 data preparation can be viewed here - [Data_Prep.ipynb](Data_Prep.ipynb)

 **Steps -**
 1. Read all 8 datasets into pandas data frames.